Judicial Misconduct

 There is a report to the Judicial Conduct Committee from designated judge or designated judges both where the complaint is deemed not suitable for resolution by informal means (in which case it is referred to a panel of inquiry), and where the complaint has been resolved by informal means.
 A report is also to be made where the complaint was not so resolved.

 The Judicial Conduct Committee may appoint a panel of inquiry to investigate a complaint.
-Certain information is to be provided to the judge and to the complainant consequent upon that appointment.
+Upon that appointment, certain information is to be provided to the judge and to the complainant.

-The Public Appointments Service recommends persons who are suitable to be appointed as lay members of panels of inquiry.
-There are procedures for nominating lay members for appointment to panels of inquiry and the eligibility criteria for lay membership of such panels.
-It also provides for the Government to nominate not fewer than seven persons and not more than twelve persons to be lay members of panels of inquiry.
+The Public Appointments Service recommends suitable candidates for appointment as lay members of panels of inquiry.
+The service has procedures for nominating lay members and eligibility criteria for such membership.
+It also provides for the Government to nominate not fewer than seven and not more than twelve persons to be lay members of panels of inquiry.

-The Judicial Conduct Committee is to appoint three persons to be members of a panel of inquiry (two judges and one lay member).
-They have powers to conduct an inquiry including matters such as the obtaining of documents, the holding of hearings, etc.
+The Judicial Conduct Committee will appoint three members of a panel of inquiry (two judges and one lay member).
+These members will have powers to conduct an inquiry, including matters such as obtaining documents, holding hearings, etc.

 The powers, rights and privileges of a panel of inquiry in relation to the examination of witnesses, compelling the production of records and the giving of evidence are set out.
 A person who does not cooperate with a panel of inquiry is guilty of an offence.